Avergrove/avergroves-learning-notes/docs/tetris/9-0_stacking.md

 An interesting thing about Hamburger stacking is that it can be chained into intself.

-#### Shachiku Train chain
+#### Shachiku Train
 Shachiku train is available when your wall distance is 4 and height difference is 2.

 Shachiku train is a fairly dangerous donation maneuver, it requires an S first, then an L piece, then two t pieces!

-Shachiku train is extremely strong in downstacking if each hole is in a horse pattern moving in one direction.
+Shachiku train is extremely strong in downstacking if each hole is in a chess horsey pattern moving in one direction.

 Shachiku train is effectively hamburger stacking with an L to complete the TSD.

-Shachiku train can be chained into itself if you avoid doing the second TSD.
-In practice this would require you to stack properly on the left side, somewhat converting the stack into 7-2 until ready for tetrissing.

-Basically think of shachiku as an upgrade to hamburger as it performs a TSD intead of a TSS.
+Unfortunately, Shachiku train cannot be chained unless you use an 8-1 well or lower.

+#### Putting hamburger and Shachiku together:
+- In practice, this means you can always toss the S piece on the right side of the stack.
+    - If it's a 3-distance, it's hamburger
+    - If it's a 4-distance, make sure you have an L available.
+- Then just make your T-spin slot and continue on with your day.